-Courses in this unique focus area are offered in conjunction with the Milken Institute School of Public Health at George Washington University, one of the nation’s most respected schools of public health.
+Courses in this unique concentration are offered in conjunction with the Milken Institute School of Public Health at George Washington University, one of the nation’s most respected schools of public health.
 Classes and coursework can be completed using the same technology as MPA@UNC, and are designed to build foundational knowledge of public health.
 Students will learn how to apply the core skills of public service leaders to issues such as disease prevention, health-care policy reform, and community health management.

-Students who want to pursue a focus in public health must earn credit in three courses from the listing of electives below or other elective courses as approved by your Academic Advisor:
+Students who want to pursue a public health concentration must complete at least 9 credits from the listing of electives below or other elective courses as approved by your Academic Advisor: